visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

 Draw a Line Under It

 Whether utilising advertisements, internet memes, or classic works of art as the focus, start with the three broad questions outlined previously: What can you see?
 How does it make you feel?
 What is the image trying to tell us?
-These questions provide the basis for developing your learning objectives and your activities can easily be built around them.
+These questions provide the basis for developing your learning objectives, and your activities can quickly be built around them.

-The Visual Literacy Clues provide the strategies with which the students can read any visual texts whether in the form of moving or still images.
+The Visual Literacy Clues provide strategies for reading any visual text, whether moving or still images.
 The more practice students get using these strategies, the more fluent their reading will become.
-And while for some students, these skills may take time to develop, remind them too that just as we can refer to images as visual texts, we can equally refer to written text as images themselves as the letters on the page are themselves symbolic in nature.
+While for some students, these skills may take time to develop, remind them too that just as we can refer to images as visual texts, we can equally refer to written text as images themselves, as the letters on the page are themselves symbolic in nature.

-If they can learn to read the complexities of the written language, they can be confident they will be able to learn to read the visual world too.
+If they can learn to read the complexities of the written language, they can be confident they can learn to read the visual world too.